-Just with a walk of 3 minutes from the main road behind the Lao owned Indian restaurant on the way to the Tham Pha Kaew caves is the only school in the village, “the school is managed by 3 teachers from the same village” says Mr.Non Phang one of the teachers.
+Just with a walk of 3 minutes from the main road behind the Indian restaurant on the way to the Tham Pha Kaew caves is the only school in the village.
+Three teachers from the village manage the whole school.

 There are many incredible treks and trails around Muang Ngoi Neua.
-I decided to take a 30 minutes’ walk along another dirt road to explore the Tham Pha Kaew cave, passing a toll-booth you have to pay a 10,000 Kip per ticket, Using my mobile’s flash as a flashlight, I started venturing into few meters in the massive cave.
+I decided to take a 30 minutes’ walk along another dirt road to explore the Tham Pha Kaew cave.
+Passing a toll-booth you have to pay a 10,000 Kip per ticket.
+Using my mobile’s flash as a flashlight, I started venturing within a few meters in the massive cave.

 Tham Pha Kaew along with the Tham Kang cave was used as bomb shelters during the Vietnam-war era.
 Every 10 days there is a regional market where tribal villagers come to trade.

 As the sun starts nudging over the top of the mountain, the day in the village starts coming to a complete end.
 At 9 pm people unwind to their bed and the restaurants and shops pull down the shutter.
 Darkness lies like a blanket over the entire area.